 We mentioned earlier about grooming.
 While most breeds you can take to the groomer at about 12 weeks, you probably want to wait until this six-month mark to shuffle them to the stylist.
 This will allow most of their puppy fur to be shed.
 Your groomer's work won’t be in vain.

-Goldendoodle's Fur Changes Again Around 12-16 Months Old
+Goldendoodle's Coat Changes Again Around 12-16 Months Old

 The Goldendoodle's coat is constantly changing while in its puppy stage.
 When a puppy is 6 to 10 months old, the silky puppy coat often begins to shed gradually.